Software engineer and musician. 23.

 At Angie's List, I converted a price comparison tool from an outdated web stack to use Angie's List's new Thunderball stack (and along the way made some contributions to Thunderball itself).
 I also reworked some shared microservice Scala libraries for request processing.

 I worked for two summers at Studio by Purdue.
-During Summer 2016, I brought Forecast to life, contributing code from top (React/Redux) to bottom (ASP.NET).
+During Summer 2016, I brought a new tool to life which exposed class and student data, contributing code from top (React/Redux) to bottom (ASP.NET).
 As the fall semester began, we deployed this app in time for my freshman class to use it during orientation.
 For Summer 2018, I focused on Passport, which is used widely at Purdue, as well as other institutions such as University of Arizona.

 I like jazz.
 In fall 2018, I played alto saxophone in a combo at UC Jazz with fellow Cal students.
 At Purdue I played alto sax in the Purdue Jazz Band.
 Check out our rendition of "Angel Eyes" featuring yours truly.

 I also sometimes find time for amateur composition and production.
 You can find some tunez on my soundcloud.